 Evan W. Kohn is an experienced and dedicated Bronx car accident lawyer offering professional services.
 Our staff speaks English, Spanish, Greek, Albanian, and Bengali to serve the diverse population of our great city.
 We only accept payments when your case is won, and your initial consultation is free.

 With over 30 years practicing personal injury law and representing individuals injured from car accidents, Mr. Kohn has helped clients in a variety of situations.
 If, as a result of your injury, you cannot drive or use public transportation to meet Mr. Kohn, he will meet you in your home or the hospital for your appointment.
 When visiting our offices, parking is free and conveniently located.

 Types of Car Accident Cases We Handle

-Car Accidents can be divided up into different types, it is important to consult with a Bronx car accident lawyer who will be able to protect your rights and work hard to litigate any claims to get you the best outcome possible.
+Car Accidents can be divided up into different types, it is important to consult with a Bronx car accident injury lawyer who will be able to protect your rights and work hard to litigate any claims to get you the best outcome possible.